tokio-rs/website/content/tokio/tutorial/shared-state.md

 ## On using `std::sync::Mutex`

-Note, `std::sync::Mutex` and **not** `tokio::sync::Mutex` is used to guard the `HashMap` a common error is to unconditionally use `tokio::sync::Mutex` from within async code.
+Note, `std::sync::Mutex` and **not** `tokio::sync::Mutex` is used to guard the `HashMap`.
+A common error is to unconditionally use `tokio::sync::Mutex` from within async code.
 An async mutex is a mutex that is locked across calls to `.await`.